Mild — Energy Is Dipping, Worth Watching

 - Fatigue out of proportion to physical effort

-- Sleep is shifting (initial insomnia or early waking)
+- Sleep is shifting (harder to drop off, or early waking)

 - Concentration takes more effort than usual